Estimated Tax and Extension Payments

 Farmers, Fishermen and Merchant Seamen

 Farmers, fishermen and merchant seamen who receive two-thirds of their estimated Virginia gross income from self-employed farming or fishing have special filing requirements, which allow them to make fewer payments.
 If you meet the qualifications of a farmer, fisherman or merchant seaman, you only need to file an estimated payment (Voucher 4) by January 15.
-If you file your income tax return on or before April 15, 2013, (for tax year 2012, see Tax Bulletin 13-2 for details), and pay the entire tax at that time, you are not required to file estimated tax payments for that tax year.
+If you file your income tax return on or before March 1 and pay the entire tax at that time, you are not required to file estimated tax payments for that tax year.

 Changes in Income or Exemptions